logiqai/docs/integrations/prometheus/mongodb-exporter.md

 > `sudo systemctl restart prometheus` OR `sudo systemctl start prometheus`

-You will see the metrics populate at logiq engpoint in Query editor in some time.
+You will see the metrics populate at Apica Ascent endpoint in Query editor in some time.